 Model 2: Mantle of the Expert … where children / students are asked to think of themselves as an “expert” team of some kind

 Model 3: Rolling Role … a group of teachers develop a shared programme of work, based around a fictional context

 Model 4: The Commission Model … where staff and students respond to a “real life” commission from the community

 This website is dedicated to these four models.
 It provides teachers and practitioners with tools to use them in their own practice.

 If you follow the links, you will find sections on:

-Examples of schemes of work created by partners across Europe, as part of an Erasmus+ project
+A guide to the Mantle system, including training videos with Luke Abbott.
+There are also examples of schemes of work created by partners across Europe, as part of an Erasmus+ project

 A guide to the Commission Model.

 A guide to the Rolling Role system.